top of page

 Two dogs communicating through body language.

-For instance, a dog that shows its teeth isn't necessarily being aggressive; it might just be displaying submissive behavior.
-Dogs that are excited to play will often have a loose, relaxed body posture.
+For instance, a dog that shows its teeth isn't necessarily displaying aggression; it might be demonstrating submissive behavior.
+Dogs excited to play usually adopt a loose, relaxed body posture.
 They may even take a “play bow,” lowering their front legs while keeping their rear in the air.
-According to a 2020 study, 75 percent of dogs display this behaviour before engaging in play.
+According to a 2020 study, 75 percent of dogs display this behavior before engaging in play.

 Why Is It Important to Understand What Your Dog Is Saying?